TheIceCreamBear/SDCSECOFS/README.md

  - `option`
    - optional, used to show evolution of the binaries over time
    - blank: when blank the compiled binary is only the function naming text
-   - `threads`: shows the cross platform threads off
+   - `-threads`: shows the cross platform threads off
  - `arch` is: `x86_64`
  - `ext` is either:
    - `exe` for windows